Submitting a Change to Gerrit¶

 - how you know it works – for example, which tests you ran.

 Commits must build cleanly when applied on top of each other, thus avoiding breaking bisectability.
-Each commit should address a single identifiable JIRA issue and should be logically self-contained.
-For example, one commit might fix whitespace issues, another commit might rename a function, while a third commit could change some code’s functionality.
+Each commit must address a single identifiable issue and must be logically self-contained.

 When a change is included in the set to enable other changes, but it will not be part of the final set, please let the reviewers know this.